PaulZeroOne/OpenLANE-SKY130-Physical_Design/README.md

   In order to use a design of standard cell layout in OpenLANE RTL2GDS flow, it is converted to a standard cell LEF.
 LEF stands for Library Exchange Format.
 The entire design has to be analyzed for any timing violations after addition or change in the design.

  ## Magic Layout to Standard Cell LEF
   Before creating the LEF file we require some details about the layers in the designs.
 This details are available in a `tracks.info` as shown below.
 It gives information about the `offset` and `pitch` of a track in a given layer both in horizontal and vertical direction.
 The track information is given in below mentioned format.
+Additionally LEF file helps to protect the IP since no cnnectivity information is disclosed.

+For each technology, tracks information is provided by the foundary and they are necessary because routes for each layer can only go over their respective tracks.

     <layer-name> <X-or-Y> <track-offset> <track-pitch>